East Pakistan football team: 1957 Dacca; runners-up

 On 17 June 1957, Ashraful Huq, the football secretary of the East Pakistan Sports Federation (EPSF) and the organizing secretary of the National Football Championship, confirmed that the eighth edition of the championship would be held in Dacca, the administrative capital of East Pakistan.
 The festive atmosphere leading up to the championship included free shows at local cinema halls for participating teams, as well as arranged trips to Adamjee Jute Mills and Cotton Mills in Narayanganj for the participants.
+After much delay due to many teams facing passport issues, the tournament began on 21 October.

-For the first time, the EPSF formed two teams to participate in the tournament: the East Pakistan Whites and the East Pakistan Greens.
+Similar to 1952, the EPSF formed two teams to participate in the tournament: East Pakistan Whites and East Pakistan Greens.
+Khondkar Nasim Ahmed played a major role in the team selections.
+Notably, the tournament matches lasted a full 90 minutes, which was rare in the region at the time.
 Mari Chowdhury captained the Whites, while Sheikh Shaheb Ali led the Greens.
-The Green team was knocked out in the first round on 11 October, losing 1–4 to Pakistan Army.
+The Green team was knocked out in the first round on 21 October, losing 1–4 to Pakistan Army.
 On 22 October, the East Pakistan Whites began the championship with a 5–2 victory over Pakistan Navy, with Ashraf Chowdhury scoring a hat-trick, while Nabi Chowdhury and Kabir Ahmed added the other goals.
-In the second round against Sindh on 26 October, the Whites, led by the individual brilliance of Mari and Ashraf, won the game 5–0.
+In the second round against Sindh on 26 October, the Whites won the game 5–0.
+The goals were scored by Rashid Chunna, Ashraf, and Mari, with the latter scoring three times.